1. Introduction

 -

-The built-in default config is as follows:
+The built-in unsafe default configuration is meant to allow anything.
+It is as follows:

 javascript: